Philogy/evm-glue/README.md

 ## API

-The overarching API is that you create a list of assembly blocks (`Vec<Asm>`) and feed it into `assembler::assemble_full` that then turns it into one long string of bytecode.
+The overarching API is that you create a list of assembly blocks (`Vec<Asm>`) and feed it into `assembler::assemble_minimized` that then turns it into one long string of bytecode.
 Blocks and their types are found under `evm_glue::assembly`.

-### Assembling (`assembler::assemble_full`)
+### Assembling (`assembler::assemble_minimized`)

-The `assemble_full` function is the main entry point for assembling a string of assembly blocks.
+The `assemble_minimized` function is the main entry point for assembling a string of assembly blocks.
 It takes two arguments:
 - `asm: &mut Vec<Asm>`: This is the array containing all the assembly
-- `minimize_refs: bool`: A boolean flag indicating whether you want the enable the reference size minimization step.
-If set to `false` all references will use the same amount of bytes.
+- `allow_push0: bool`: A boolean flag indicating whether you want to allow generated `PUSHx 0` opcodes to become `PUSH0`.
+Note this will not affect any explicitly defined pushes.
+Values like `Asm::Op(Opcode:PUSH3([0, 0, 0]))` will remain untouched.

-> [!IMPORTANT]
+> [!INFO]
-> Note that the passed `asm` object will be modified in-place, with the assemble step setting
-> concrete sizes for all the references.
-Be sure to `.clone()` your `asm` object before passing it
-> in if you wish to retain it in its original, size unset form.
+> If you want a slightly simpler & marginally faster compilation process you can use `assemble_maximized` which will use the same _maximal_ size for all references.

 ### Op